nrjdalal/GIT-Website-Workflow/README.md

 # GIT-Website-Workflow

-A simple script to set up an efficient development workflow using Git to manage a live website
+A simple script to set up an efficient development workflow using Git to manage a live website.